Can we appoint someone else who doesn’t have parental responsibility to be the child representative?

 Can we revoke a decision about a child representative?

-Yes, if we appoint a child representative that does not have parental responsibility for a child, we can revoke that appointment.
+Yes, if we appoint a child representative that doesn't have parental responsibility for a child, we can revoke that appointment.
 We may do this if either:

 • The child representative we appointed tells us in writing they no longer want to be the child representative.

-• We decide that it is no longer appropriate for the person to be the child representative.
-We’d make this decision after receiving copies of a court order, or we’ve been advised there is a change in the child’s living arrangements.
-In some instances, we will temporarily stop sending correspondence and stop sharing information about the child to one or both child representatives while we review the details of a court order, or while we are waiting for a copy of a court order.
+• We decide that it's no longer appropriate for the person to be the child representative.
+We’d make this decision after receiving copies of a court order, or we’ve been advised there's a change in the child’s living arrangements.
+In some instances, we'll temporarily stop sending correspondence and stop sharing information about the child to one or both child representatives while we review the details of a court order, or while we are waiting for a copy of a court order.

 When we revoke a decision about a child representative we must inform you in writing.